 Once we have the common factors, finding the GCF is straightforward.
 The GCF is the largest number among the common factors.

 The common factors of 4 and 10 are 1 and 2.
-Comparing these, we find that 2 is the larger number.
-Therefore, the greatest common factor of 4 and 10 is 2.
+In real terms, comparing these, we find that 2 is the larger number.
+That's why, the greatest common factor of 4 and 10 is 2.

 Methods to Calculate the Greatest Common Factor

-There are several methods to calculate the GCF of two or more numbers.
+When it comes to this, several methods stand out.
 Here are some of the most common methods:

 1. Listing Factors Method